 This four-part resource kit details the community partnering process used by the Latrobe City Council and Monash University in Australia who worked with people who have been marginalized and helped them build community-based projects.
-The kit includes documented examples of how positives can be found in negative situations, and can assist communities establish a micro-economy within their local area using people as their major resource.
+The kit includes documented examples of how positives can be found in negative situations, and can assist communities to establish a micro-economy within their local area using people as their major resource.
 Learn more.